Skip to content

 Bootstrapping the project

-You will work with HTML, JavaScript, and the enigma.js library, which simplifies communication with the Qlik Associative Engine through websockets.
+You will work with HTML, JavaScript, and the enigma.js library, which simplifies communication with the Qlik Associative Engine through WebSockets.

 But before you can start writing any code, you need to prepare the project.
 There are three steps: